 Next I soldered the two wires for the push button onto the pin 2 and ground pin and three wires for the LEDs onto the pin 6, VCC and GRD pin.

-To make sure everything works as intended, I attached the wires onto the LEDs and and the battery and shorted the push button wires.
-To make to soldering onto the battery easier and avoid applying too much heat I gently filed both ends of the battery with a nail file.
+To make sure everything works as intended, I attached the wires onto the LEDs and the battery and shorted the push button wires.
+To make the soldering onto the battery easier and avoid applying too much heat I gently filed both ends of the battery with a nail file.

 Since everything worked as desired, I removed the wires from the LEDs and the battery and stitched the charger and Arduino to the inner wall.

 Step 5: Welding

 The melting point of HDPE (High Density Polyethylene) is 130°C so I set my soldering iron to about 280°C. I found this to be the sweet spot in between having to wait to long and burning the plastic.
 Also I don't really know the exact temperature since the soldering iron I'm using is one of those cheap ones and they are not very reliable in the precise temperature department.
 I own a few soldering irons and this one is no longer being used for it's original purpose.
 So if you decide to make your own bag I would suggest to have a little test run with scrap pieces and adjust the temperature accordingly.

 I wanted to make sure that all of the electronics in the bag would be protected from any accidental shorting, so I took a larger scrap piece and cut out holes for the USB, switch and the Arduino header.

 To begin the welding process, I slid the cover over the header and aligned it with the inner wall, then I poked a lot of holes through the two plastic layers with the tip of the soldering iron to create a strong joint.
 Then I attached the hood for the Arduino headers.